josipcodes/community-helper/TESTING.md

 ## Defensive Programming

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Expected Outcome / Test Performed / Result Received / Fixes Implemented

-- **Expected**: "Feature is expected to do X when the user does Y."
-- **Testing**: "Tested the feature by doing Y."
-- (either) **Result**: "The feature behaved as expected, and it did Y."
-- (or) **Result**: "The feature did not respond to A, B, or C."
-- **Fix**: "I did Z to the code because something was missing."

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 Defensive programming was manually tested with the below user acceptance testing:

 | Page | User Action | Expected Result | Pass/Fail | Screenshot | Comments |